dubzzz/fast-check/website/docs/tutorials/quick-start/our-first-property-based-test.md

 > such that precondition(x, y, ...) holds
 > predicate(x, y, ...) is true

-:::info Property based tests
+:::info Property-based tests
-You may want to refer to our [Getting Started](/link-missing) section to know more about the benefits and strengths of property based tests.
+You may want to refer to our [Getting Started](/link-missing) section to know more about the benefits and strengths of property-based tests.
 :::

 ## Our first property